 top of page

-A cup of wine
+A cup of pink tea

 In a world of constant noise and other stimulation, not everyone is capable of enduring it all and still preserving their sense of peace.
-One of the reasons why I, for example, have disabled commenting on my Quora account is because not everyone has the fortune of having average or below sensitivity.
+One of the reasons why I, for example, have disabled commenting on my Quora account, is because not everyone has the fortune of having average or below sensitivity.

 1. Don't listen to aggressive or emotional music too often.
 They breed the temptation to go out of one's peaceful sphere.
 This can also include annoying, repetitive advertisements on TV.
+As such, music with explicit lyrics and aggressive beats may contribute to increased aggression.
+This could appply to any form of media, video games included.

-2. Depend on your happiness as little as possible on the functionality of your surroundings.
+2. Depend your happiness on the functionality of your surroundings, as little as possible.
 Depending on your wellbeing on the activities of others would likely to make you frustrated than satisfied, because no one is held responsible for your mood, even if they affect it in some way.
-In addition, as the philosopher Epictetus has said, there are things which you can control and things you cannot, and the attempt to hope that one day the uncontrollable will be shaped in your expectations, is likely to result in long-term disappointment.
+The ethical theory of social responsibility is opposed by the darker side of liberty.

 3. Don't stress yourself too much.
 When exhausted, find ways to rejuvenate, even during work and/or assignments.
 Those who stress you out too much because they depend on your behavior, should not be in your life if they are not necessary to be in it.
 If your finances allow it, find a job that is not too stressful for you.
 There is always a need for employees in stressful jobs such as customer service, but it does not mean that it would be healthy for you.